dojo505/tidyData/README.md

 2. Description of files added
 - README.md
+- codebook.txt: an updated version of the features_info.txt file,
+     lists the activities and the measurements kept
 - run_analysis.R: script which produces the output tidy data
 - tidy_output/merged_data.txt: binded data sets, only mean and std_dev
 - tidy_output/tidy_data.txt: dataset with average of each variable per subject/activity